defrag/defrag.github.com/_posts/2018-04-29-functional-testing-asp-net-core-api-applications-with-nmatcher-.md

 }
  ```

 In my personal opinion, there isn't much too gain from this kind of testing.
-Controller usually
+The controller usually
 sits at one of the highest layers, the User Interface Layer.
 The further we go up through the layers
 from Domain up to the User Interface, the value of pure unit tests itself diminishes.
-The test like above
+Like the test above
 gives us no confidence that our application works at all.
 We don't check if our dependencies are wired up properly,
-if the request was being translated properly, nor if the response was send to the end user properly.
+if the request was being translated properly, or if the response was sent to the end user properly.
 We don't even
 check which fields we exposed as part of the public API and which we didn't.

-In light of those observations, the second approach seems much more reasonable.
+In light of those observations, this second approach seems much more reasonable.

 ## Integration testing using TestServer

-Lets see how our examples with venues will look up using the `TestServer`.
+Let's see how our examples with venues will look up using the `TestServer`.

 ```csharp
 public class VenueControllerIntegrationTest